Moreasan/trackers-userscripts/Find Unique Titles/readme.md

 You can generate it by running run `npm run dev`.

 # Changelog
+##
+- Add support for TiK
+- Refactor code to use generator for creating search requests.
+It is essentially practical when you need to do some fetching to build the request (like fetching another page for IMDB id).

 ## 2023-10-08

 - Add support for CHD and HDSky (thanks to @gawain12)